Deathshadow333/Stock-Sentiment-Analysis/README.md

 ## Link and Results:

 -   https://github.com/Deathshadow333/Stock-Sentiment-Analysis-Project.git and Prediction and quantification of future volatility and returns play an important role in financial modelling
--
-## Technical details

-This is a template website which can be customized to your needs.Also has a hidden flag try and find it :wink:

 ## Notes

-If you are deploying this code please use an Jupiter Note File/Google Colab File, this is the [Final Code Demo](https://github.com/Deathshadow999/Stock-Sentiment-Analysis-Project/blob/main/Final_Code.ipynb)
+-   If you are deploying this code please use an Jupiter Note File/Google Colab File, this is the [Final Code Demo](https://github.com/Deathshadow999/Stock-Sentiment-Analysis-Project/blob/main/Final_Code.ipynb)

 ## Author